kalaiarasan33/inventorytools/README.md

 # inventools

-### Inventools helps to covert yield value to Json or csv output
+### Inventools helps to convert yield value to Json or csv output

 ## Example to user yeild value to csv